bazmurphy/tanstack-query-events/README.md

 ![](readme-images/01-02.png)

-In this section, we're going to work on yet another new project, and whilst working on this project, you will learn how to use TanStack Query, a third-party React library, formerly known as React Query, so that's its old name, the new name is TanStack Query, and it is a library that helps you with sending HTTP requests from inside your React app.
+In this section, we're going to work on yet another new project, and whilst working on this project, you will learn how to use `TanStack Query`, a third-party React library, formerly known as `TanStack Query`, so that's its old name, the new name is `TanStack Query`, and it is a library that helps you with sending HTTP requests from inside your React app.
 So it helps you with connecting your React frontend to a backend.

-Now, of course, in this course, you already learned how to do that, for example, with useEffect and using the built-in fetch function that's provided by the browser, but in this section here, you will learn what exactly TanStack Query is, and most importantly, why you would use it instead of using `useEffect` and `fetch`, for example.
+Now, of course, in this course, you already learned how to do that, for example, with useEffect and using the built-in fetch function that's provided by the browser, but in this section here, you will learn what exactly `TanStack Query` is, and most importantly, why you would use it instead of using `useEffect` and `fetch`, for example.

-And you will then learn how to use this TanStack Query library to fetch data and to mutate data, so how to send, get, and post, and put, and delete requests, and all these things.
+And you will then learn how to use this `TanStack Query` library to fetch data and to mutate data, so how to send, get, and post, and put, and delete requests, and all these things.
 You will learn how to configure and efficiently use this library, and we will also explore many more advanced concepts like working with the cache that's provided by that library, how it works, and how you can invalidate and change it.

-We'll explore the topic of optimistic updating, what that is, and how you would implement it with TanStack Query, and much more.
+We'll explore the topic of optimistic updating, what that is, and how you would implement it with `TanStack Query`, and much more.

 ## TanStack Query: What & Why?